aivantg/airtable-schema-generator/README.md

 If you already have a `.env`, you can add these keys to the existing `.env` file.
 The Email and Password is only needed if using auto mode.
 This information is only saved on your computer in this hidden file.

+If you'd like to use a different name for your environment file, pass it in in `package.json` under `envFileName`

 #### 5) Add new env file to gitignore